1) Finca Vigía

 This is the house where Hemingway lived the longest, from 1939 till 1960.
-He worte several books here including The Old Man and the Sea.
-Drink a cocktail Vigía (guarapo, pineapple and lemon) before leaving, Gabriel Garciá Marquez once said that when a writer has several residences his real home is where his books are.
-Hemingway had a library of more than 9000 books here in Finca Vigía, so it's safe to say that if we believe Marquez's adage Hemingway was happy in this place.
+He wrote several books here including The Old Man and the Sea.
+Drink a cocktail Vigía (guarapo, pineapple and lemon) before leaving.
+Gabriel García Marquez once said that when a writer has several residences his real home is where his books are.
+Hemingway had a library of more than 9000 books so it’s safe to say that if we believe in Marquez’s adage Hemingway was happy in this place.

 Hemingway stayed in this hotel from 1932 till 1939.
 He always stayed in room 511.
-You can still visit it, the room hasn't changed since he lived there.
+You can still visit it, the room hasn’t changed since he lived there.
 You can see his glasses, typewriter, writing table and other memorabilia.
-Martha Gelhorn, Hemingway's third wife, refused to live here with him and that's how they ended up in Finca Vigía.
-The first cahpters of For Whom the Bell Tolls were written here.
+Martha Gellhorn, Hemingway’s third wife, refused to live here with him and that’s how they ended up at Finca Vigía.
+The first chapters of For Whom the Bell Tolls were written here.

 Cojímar is the fishing village where Hemingway kept his boat, Pilar.
-The figure of Santiago the old fisherman, the main character of The Old Man and the Sea, was inspired by Hemingway's real life fishing partner in Cojímar, Gregorio Fuentes.
-When Hemingway died, everyone in the village collected metal pieces from the propellers, chain links and anchors to use as material for a bronze bust of Hemingway.
+The figure of Santiago, the old fisherman, the main character of The Old man and the Sea, was inspired by Hemingway’s real life fishing partner in Cojímar, Gregorio Fuentes.
+When Hemingway died, everyone in the village collected metal pieces from propellers, chain links and anchors to use as material for a bronze bust of Hemingway.

-Time has come to taste an 'Old Man and the Sea'-sandwich at café Bohemia.
+Time has come to taste an 'Old man and the sea'-sandwich at Café Bohemia.
 Read a chapter of the book Adios Hemingway by the Cuban writer Leonardo Padura.
 The protagonist of the story is Mario Conde, who would prefer to be a writer instead of doing detective work.
-The story unfolds in the fifties, the period in which Hemingway faced two of his greatest fears: his inability to work and deauth.
+The story unfolds in the fifties, the period in which Hemingway faced two of his greatest fears: his inability to work and his death.
 Padura tries to understand Hemingway throughout this murder mystery.